 On the basis of the passage provided, various questions will be asked.
 It is advisable to first go through the questions first and then read the passage.
 Doing this will help them to point out the answers and gather information relating to the questions. |

-All the candidates who have successfully registered and applied for CLAT 2023 can download the admit card for the CLAT from the official website of the CLAT consortium.
+All the candidates who successfully register and apply for CLAT 2024 will be able to download the admit card from the consortium website.
 Candidates are advised to carry valid ID proof with their admit card.

 Candidate's name